 I was so excited to dig in because I absolutely love vegetarian recipes that are easy to make and have accessible ingredients.
 So the first thing I decided to make was this strawberry chia jam.
 I know what you’re thinking, you said easy.
 But this is totally easy, I promise.
 There’s no canning and waiting process involved!

-You basically use fresh or frozen strawberries, throw in some lime juice, maple syrup, vanilla extract and chia seeds, and boom, you’ve got strawberry chia jam!
-I used fresh strawberries to start mine.
+Next, you’ll add in some chia seeds.
 What happens is when the chia seeds get heated, those tiny seeds naturally thicken the strawberries into a jelly-like spread.

-And what you get as Sonja and Alex call it is “supremely simple homemade preserves.”
+And what you get, as Sonja and Alex call, it is “supremely simple homemade preserves.”

 You can take this basic idea of the strawberry chia jam, and do it it with blueberries, raspberries, cherries or whatever fruit you’d like.
 I love that they used lime in there because it gives it a nice tangy punch.